[Demo Webinar] How to Orchestrate IaC Workflows with Spacelift

 Kubernetes Liveness Probes

-The kubelet uses liveness probes to know when to restart a container.
-Applications that error or transition to broken states will be picked up and can be fixed in many instances by being restarted.
+The kubelet uses liveness probes to determine when to restart a container.
+Applications that experience errors or transition to broken states are identified, and restarting them often resolves the issue.

 If the configured liveness probe is successful, no action is taken, and no logs are recorded.
 If it fails, the event is logged, and the kubelet kills the container according to the configured restartPolicy.

-A liveness probe should be used when a pod may appear to be running, but the application may not function correctly.
+A liveness probe should be used when a pod appears to be running, but the application does not function correctly.
 For example, in a deadlock situation, the pod may be running but will be unable to serve traffic and is effectively not working.

-They are not necessary where the application is configured to crash the container on failure as the kubelet will check the restartPolicy and will automatically restart the container if it is set to Always or OnFailure.
+They are not necessary if the application is configured to crash the container on failure, as the kubelet will check the restartPolicy and will automatically restart the container if it is set to Always or OnFailure.
 In the case of the NGINX application, this starts up quickly and will exit if it runs into an error that stops it from serving pages.
-In this situation, we do not need a liveness probe.
+A liveness probe is unnecessary in this situation.

-This article will focus on the use of liveness probes, but you should be aware of the other types of probes available for use in Kubernetes:
+Kubernetes has three types of probes used to monitor the health and readiness of containers: liveness probe, readiness probe, and startup probe.
+This article will focus on the use of liveness probes, but you should also be aware of the other types:

 Readiness probes